Richard-EH/575lab2/README.md

 # 575lab2
-I currently have nothing to add here because I am unable to get my code to work.
-Should I be able to get it to work in the future then I will update this here.
+This is a lab based on D3.
+While I was able to successfully join the data between teh CSV and the JSON.
+I have been unable to project it or get the chart to function properly as of 11.22.2021.
+Given these circumstance I have submitted my repo.
+Due to time constraints I will possible attempt to work on this at a later date to attempt to try and get D3 to a point where I can use it.
+I have not published to gitHub pages at this time.